XanaduAI/thewalrus/docs/code.rst

 * The :mod:`thewalrus.symplectic` submodule provides access to a convenient set of symplectic matrices and utility functions to manipulate them

+* The :mod:`thewalrus.decompositions` submodule provides access to common shared matrix decompositions used to perform gate decompositions

+* The :mod:`thewalrus.labudde` submodule provides access to La Budde's algorithm to calculate the characteristic polynomials of matrices

 * The :mod:`thewalrus.random` submodule provides access to random unitary, symplectic and covariance matrices

 * The :mod:`thewalrus.fock_gradients` submodule provides access to the Fock representation of certain continuous-variable gates and their gradients